Marlins vs. Tigers Player Props Betting Odds

 Soler Stats

-- Jorge Soler has recorded 87 hits with 19 doubles, 24 home runs and 47 walks.
+- Jorge Soler has collected 88 hits with 19 doubles, 24 home runs and 47 walks.
 He has driven in 54 runs with one stolen base.

 Soler Recent Games